 - Button drippers.
-These are emitter attached on the surface of a 1mm thick, 16mm diameter HDPE pipe.
+These are emitters attached on the surface of a 1mm thick, 16mm diameter HDPE pipe.
 They irrigate orchards and forestry.

 Drip Kits FAQs

-Grekkon Limited’s drip irrigation kits in Kenya are a package that consists of; a tank connector, a drip irrigation filter, HDPE or PVC pipe, and drip irrigation system fittings.
-We design our small scale irrigation kits to specific parameters.
+Our drip irrigation kits in Kenya consist of; a tank connector, a drip irrigation filter, HDPE or PVC pipe, and drip irrigation system fittings.

 Drip Irrigation Requirements

-2. A mechanism to move this water from the source to the tank or directly to the drip irrigation system.
-This will be a pump and piping.
+2. A pump and piping mechanism to move this water from the source to the tank or directly to the drip irrigation system.

 3. Water storage tank if you’re using gravity to irrigate